 “Dustin may have to live with the fact rules have robbed him of a chance of winning a major, but we don’t have to live with such strait-jacketed nonsense.
 Any Johnson bets with us haven’t bitten the Dust on this occasion so its money back.”

-They also refunded over £200,000 in losing bets to customers who backed Wales to beat France in the 2011 Rugby World Cup semi-final, after the Welsh captain Sam Warburton was controversially sent off after 20 minutes of the game:
+They refunded over £200,000 in losing bets to customers who backed Wales to beat France in the 2011 Rugby World Cup semi-final.
+The Welsh captain Sam Warburton was controversially sent off after 20 minutes of the game:

 “The Welsh played like heroes but Warburton’s red killed the game – and Welsh chances.
 Any punter who backed them to win the game never stood a chance after that so hopefully getting their money back will go a small way to soothing Welsh woes over the injustice.”